100% Merino Zip Hoody

 - Set your washing machine to “Gentle Course” or “Hand Wash Course” with gentle water flow.
 This will shorten the stressful process of wringing and dewatering, and minimize the risk of shrinkage and deformation.

 - Washing with lukewarm water (about 30℃) will help remove dirt even with gentle water flow.
+Do not wash in hot water as high temperatures may cause shrinkage.

 - Do not use fabric softener as it may coat the fibers and hinder the natural properties of wool.